Umi Ryuuzaki (Magic Knight Rayearth)

 The Costume (2009-2010)

 This was by far the the most intricate costume I’d attempted at the time.
 I spent about ~100 hours making it.
 The dark blue is casa satin I got on clearance for $1.70/yard.
 All the light blue is casa crepe.
-The gold trim is casa satin that was rotary cut and very lightly interfaced (for stability, and to hold a press) before being ironed into bias tape.
+The gold trim is casa satin that was rotary cut and lightly interfaced (for stability, and to hold a press) before being ironed into bias tape.
 Technically it’s just tape since it’s not actually on the bias.

 All of the white fabric is layers of white denim.
 In all cases, I began by interfacing the top layer of denim and, where required by the design (tabard, corset, shoulder pieces, and right cuff), I interfaced gold satin decals and staystitched them to the denim before satin stitching.
 After the top layer was prepared, parts that required additional stability (corset, shoulders) were paired with a middle layer of denim (interfaced on both sides), and then another layer of singly interfaced denim was placed on the bottom.
 These denim sandwiches were staystitched together before having the gold satin tape applied.
-(In retrospect, coutil might have worked better had I known of it instead of adding extra denim layers.)
+(In retrospect, coutil might have worked better had I known of it instead of adding all these extra denim layers.)

 No light blue knit was available locally, so my first pair of tights were made of white poly-cotton interlock knit from Jo-Ann’s that I hand-dyed and added elastic around the top to help keep them up.
 I eventually found better fabric in NYC, so in later photos, the tights have been remade with a ~95/5 light blue cotton spandex from Spandex House.
 The collar is foamies hot glued together and painted with gold Jacquard fabric paint.
 Later, my Hikaru made me one out of brass.